anaufal1/IF184401_DAA-F-_Q2_05111740000138_Naufal_05111740000141_Aurelia_05111740007007_Ismail/README.md

                 piece = (i,j)
     return piece , num
 ```
-In this part of code, is the proses of entering numbers which is player entered.
+In this part of code, is the proses of entering numbers which is player entered as input.
 </br></br>
 ```